 This just means that these foods contain nutrients which not only supply nutrition, but provide additional health and wellness benefits.
 While there is no official standard from the FDA, the consumers who use functional foods don't seem to be bothered.
 The only proof they need is how well it makes them feel.

-Today's consumer isn’t only interested in food without harmful ingredients.
-A growing number of them want foods that actually do something for them, whether it’s collagen for skin, berries for antioxidants or probiotics to help with digestive processes and immune function.
+Today's young adults aren't only interested in food without harmful ingredients.
+They want foods that actually do something for them; whether it’s collagen for skin, berries for antioxidants or probiotics to help with digestive processes and immune function.
 Food must do more now than just satiate hunger.
 It must provide our bodies with wellness enhancing benefits.

 The US dominates the functional foods market and grows every year by almost 8%.
 Across the world, revenue for functional food is projected to increase from about 300 billion U.S. dollars in 2017 to over 440 billion dollars in 2022.

 But these ingredients have always been good for us.
 Why are they becoming so popular now?
 The internet, and access to health information are most likely the cause.
-Anyone concerned about their wellbeing can access health information any time they want it.
+Millennials, Gen Z, Gen X and even most Baby Boomers have internet access at their fingertips, making health information accessible any time they want it.
 This results in health educated consumers who are more finicky about what they put in their bodies.

 Consumers can also access information about which ingredients are used by which restaurants; if they are trying to avoid something like gluten or dairy or GMO’s in their diet, they can check to see who offers them the options that suit their needs.
 Even at casual and quick service restaurants, consumers are looking for the foods that serve their bodies well.